ELEMNT ACE Wind sensor and Wahoo Wind Dynamics

 • The air pressure sensor can only measure the impact of the fore/aft components of wind, so either a pure headwind, tailwind, or the proportion of a cross/quartering wind that has a fore/aft impact.

 • Because the wind sensor is located on the front of your bicycle, it cannot measure the effectivity of changes to your physical position/orientation on the bike (tuck).
-What it can measure is the effectivity of your bicycle's relative position (lateral position and distance from) to a rider in front of you in reducing air resistance (using your relative position to maximize your draft benefit.)
+What it can measure is the effectivity of your bicycle's relative position (lateral position and distance from) a rider in front of you in reducing air resistance (using your relative position to maximize your draft benefit.)

 Can't find what you're looking for?
 Contact our Support Team.